Holmes County Trail

 Worth Noting: Much of the trail features 2 side-by-side trails to provide horse & buggies a separate lane of travel.

 More Trails in this Region: NE OH Trails List

 This segment had been home to another railroad tunnel in the past.
-But plans to boar the 3rd tunnel were dropped, due to spring water that seeps into the eastern portion of the remaining rock cut, causing drainage concerns.
+But plans to bore the 3rd tunnel were dropped, due to spring water seeping into the eastern portion of the remaining rock cut, causing drainage concerns.

-So the bikeway has been routed up to road level for an at-grade crossing at Twp.
-Rd 12.
-Nevertheless, the trail currently features two tunnels -- one under Rt.
+So, the bikeway has been routed up to road level for an at-grade crossing at Baddow Pass Road instead.
+(Nevertheless, the trail currently features two tunnels -- one under Rt.
 83 south of Holmesville, and one under Rt.
-62 at the Knox County line near Brinkhaven.
+62 at the Knox County line near Brinkhaven.)